Car Insurance in Delaware

 As a way to monitor that registered vehicles remain insured, the Delaware DMV can perform audits on cars for proof of insurance.

-If you are audited for your car insurance, contact your car insurance provider to request them to submit a Delaware Insurance Certification form (Form FR-19).
+If you are audited for your car insurance, contact your car insurance provider to request them to submit a Delaware Insurance Certification (Form FR-19).
 This form can only be submitted through your insurance company.

 Additionally, you will be required to show proof of insurance any time you are pulled over by a law enforcement officer.